yamcs/yamcs/docs/server-manual/security/authmodules/openid.rst

 authorizationEndpoint (string)
     **Required.** The URL of the OpenID server page where to redirect users for authorization and/or consent.

+    This URL must be accessible by clients.

 tokenEndpoint (string)
     **Required.** The URL of the OpenID server page where OAuth2 tokens can be retrieved.

+    This URL must be accessible by Yamcs itself.

 clientId (string)
     **Required.** An identifier that identifies your Yamcs server installation as a client against the Open ID server.
 This should be set up using the configuration tools of the Open ID server.